odino/odino.github.com/source/_posts/2013-10-20-speaking-about-angularjs-soa-and-orientdb-in-montreal-at-the-confoo-2014.markdown

 title: "Speaking about AngularJS, SOA and OrientDB in Montreal at the Confoo 2014"
 date: 2013-10-20 11:00
 comments: true
-categories: [confoo, conference, AngularJS, PHP, SOA, Symfony2, Namshi]
+categories: [confoo, conference, angularjs, php, soa, symfony2, namshi]
 ---

 I am very happy to announce that next February I will